AdguardTeam/AGLint/docs/writing-rules.md

 ## The Rule Definition

-Use the `defineRule` helper function to define rules with type-safe configuration and message handling:
+Use the `defineRule` helper function to define rules with type-safe configuration:

 ```typescript
 import { defineRule, LinterRuleType } from '../linter/rule';